Legislation Status Report

 Support 2

-SB 274 (HB 573)LinkFair Housing and Housing Discrimination - Regulations, Intent, and Discriminatory Effect
+SB 274 (HB 573)LinkFair Housing and Housing Discrimination - Regulations and Discriminatory Effect

 Sydnor